Laramie, Wyoming, United States

 - Additional Comments:

 Please email for a full description of our economic agreements.
 Members can either be part of shared business endeavors, be primarily involved with traditionally labeled “domestic” work, or have an independent business or a job.
 (And for most it is a combination of all three.)
-We are in the process of starting Solidarity House Media, a shared business doing lefty podcasting.
+Our shared business is the Solidarity House Media Cooperative, a shared business doing lefty podcasting.
 We also host educational programs on site.

 Our expectation is that everyone will contribute in a substantive way to the community, and each hour is valued the same.
 We are also in dialogue about how to hold a wide range of what qualifies as contributions, recognizing differences in ability and life-stage that affect what society normally considers valuable.
 We intend to turn that on its head.